-- 2.1 Notes the content of this report including the projected operational financial position for delegated services for the 2024/25 financial year end as at 28th February 2025 as outlined in Appendices 1, 2, and 3 of this report. - 2.2 Note the ongoing actions being taken by Officers and Senior Management to address the current projected financial overspend position through the Financial Recovery Plan, as detailed in 4.5.
+- 2.1 Notes the content of this report including the projected operational financial position for delegated services for the 2024/25 financial year end as at 31st December 2024 as outlined in Appendices 1, 2, and 3 of this report. - 2.2 Note the ongoing actions being taken by Officers and Senior Management to address the current projected financial overspend position through the Financial Recovery Plan, as detailed in 4.5. - 2.3 Note the deterioration in Risk profile assessment (as detailed in section 6.0) due to the worsening financial position.